In Haskell, functions must always return the same consistent type. There

 Example Time ๐

 So why do we care?
-Well, besides using Maybe
+Well, besides using Maybe as an illustration for

-can really cut down on code clutter and
+use those instances of Maybe can really cut down on code clutter and

 Let’s say you’ve got a user model in your webapp with an optional email

 field.
-This field is a custom type Email
+This field is a custom type Email but you’ve got a function for

-.
+translating it to Text.
 You’ve also got another general function for

-values on the page as Html
+displaying Text values on the page as Html.

-Because you were thinking ahead and you knew there’d be a lot of Maybe Text
+Because you were thinking ahead and you knew there’d be a lot of Maybe Text values in use throughout your site, you’ve coded your display

 function to accept maybe values and show an empty string in these cases.